diku-dk/SysDev/Readme.md

 I have also used an inputMask (Property Editor) on the CPR-number as "999999-9999" and a maxLength of 11 making it imposible to enter anything but the 10 digits.
 This way I have better control on what the user inputs.
 Same has been done on the Zip code (4 digits).

+The TextEdit field has been converted (right click -> morph into) a plainTextEdit field has this is more suitable for showing plain text.
+The TextEdit fields default supports HTML...

 Finally, I have enabled clearButtonEnabled for almost all fields (so that you can clear them individually)

 I didn't find a way to control the position of the OK button using Designer - I wanted it to